Auroville: Society and population

-The township was originally intended to house 50,000 residents.
-In the initial 20 years, only about 400 individuals from 20 countries resided in the township.
+In the initial 20 years, about 400 individuals from 20 countries resided in the township.
 In the next 20 years, this number rose to 2,000 individuals from 40 countries.
-As of January 2018, it has 2,814 residents (2,127 adults and 687 children) from 54 countries with two-thirds from India, France and Germany.
-The community is divided up into neighborhoods with Tamil, English, French and Sanskrit names like Aspiration, Arati, La Ferme, Auromodel and Isaiambalam.
+As of January 2018, it has 2,814 residents (2,127 adults and 687 children) from 54 countries with around 50% from India, and almost 20% from both France and Germany.
+The community had many residential housing clusters with Tamil, English, French and Sanskrit names like Aspiration, Arati, La Ferme, Auromodel and Isaiambalam.